webclinic017/fintools-clientportal-api/README.md

 # Operation
 Consists of:

-- downloader.py: download symbols, conids, quotes
+- downloader.py: download symbols, conids, quotes (3679 of them)
+-- conids are fast to download
+-- quotes are for today's price
 - downloader-day.py: for cheap tickers (defined in config, e.g. less than $3/share, download today's data)

 ## downloader.py